opengsn/docs/gsn-faq.md

 GSN defines contracts named "Paymasters" that are willing to refund the relayers for the gas.

-As GSN is intended primarily to [solve the user onboarding problem](https://blog.openzeppelin.com/gsn-the-ultimate-ethereum-onboarding-solution), it is expected that the (d)app developers themselves will be responsible for paying the gas cost of users, by providing such paymasdter contract (probably tailored to pay only the gas for their own contracts or users).
+As GSN is intended primarily to [solve the user onboarding problem](https://blog.openzeppelin.com/gsn-the-ultimate-ethereum-onboarding-solution), it is expected that the (d)app developers themselves will be responsible for paying the gas cost of users, by providing such a paymaster contract (probably tailored to pay only the gas for their own contracts or users).
 In this case, gas costs should be considered the cost of user acquisition.

 Alternatively, the GSN can be used for more specific situations, such as paying for DAO users transactions from a DAO treasury account, or contracts where users pay for their transactions via counterfactually deployed smart contracts.